 As you know, many states have a designated state bird, flower, fish, tree, rock, etc. And, many states also have a state soil – one that has significance or is important to the state.
-We’ve previously written about New Jersey’s state soil, Downer.
-The San Joaquin is the official state soil of California.
-Let’s explore … Continue reading What is the California state soil?
+We’ve previously written about New Jersey’s state soil, Downer as well as California’s state soil, San Joaquin.
+Wisconsin’s state soil is … Continue reading What is the Wisconsin state soil?

 Soils can look like they are a homogeneous material.
 But in reality, soil contains solid particles of different sizes and different types.
 Some of the particles are minerals, and others are organic matter.
 There are spaces between the particles called pores.
 These pores may be filled with air or water.
 Soil is a mixture of … Continue reading What is soil made of?

 You may have heard a lot about soil carbon, “storing” carbon in soil, or “carbon markets.”
 So, let’s look at the relationship between soil and carbon in basic terms.
 First, carbon.
 It’s the sixth element on the periodic chart.
 In nature, only two things are pure carbon: diamonds and graphite.
 However, carbon can interact with … Continue reading What is “soil carbon”?

 What has been discovered about the Mars surface?
 How does that relate to human missions?

 Scientists have been studying the Martian surface with spacecraft since 1965 when the Mariner 4 spacecraft collected the first images.
 Since then, there have been additional flyby missions, as well as orbiting and landed missions.
 You might recall the movie, The Martian, and the attempt by the character Mark Watney to grow crops to survive … Continue reading What has been discovered about the Mars surface?
 How does that relate to human missions?

 Why use grass on tennis courts?
 Grass is fast!